forge/core/README.md

 What's new and noteworthy?
 -------------------------------------------------------------------------------

-* Addons: What were previously called "Plugins" in Forge 1, are now "Addons" in Forge 2.
+* **Addons**: What were previously called "Plugins" in Forge 1, are now "Addons" in Forge 2.
 This decision was made to clear up confusing verbiage like, "Plugin X has N Plugins" (due to the org.jboss.forge.plugins.Plugin interface.)

 * We are currently in the process of migrating Forge 1 to Forge 2, so expect to find some Forge 1 functionality missing in this first Alpha version.

-* Modular Container fully rewritten: The Forge runtime is now a fully functional Java module system based on JBoss Modules (The same engine behind JBoss AS 7+ and JBoss EAP).
+* **Modular Container fully rewritten**: The Forge runtime is now a fully functional Java module system based on JBoss Modules (The same engine behind JBoss AS 7+ and JBoss EAP).
 This means you may now pick-and-choose which addons are important for you.

-* Smaller, leaner, and faster.
-Forge 2 now sports a slimmer 7 megabyte download size, and starts up in under three seconds.
+* **Smaller, leaner, and faster**: Forge 2 now sports a slimmer 7 megabyte download size, and starts up in under three seconds.
 (Compared to upwards of 10+ seconds for Forge 1)

-* Better IDE Integration: Forge 2 addons have been de-coupled from the command line, meaning you can create addons that run as wizards in the IDE, or commands in the shell - the same code works in both environments.
+* **Better IDE Integration**: Forge 2 addons have been de-coupled from the command line, meaning you can create addons that run as wizards in the IDE, or commands in the shell - the same code works in both environments.

 ## Download Forge 2:
+Forge 2 is packaged inside an Eclipse plugin and also as a standalone ZIP file.
+They are independent of each other.
+It is worth mentioning that the Eclipse plugin does not support access to shell yet.

 - Eclipse Update Site - http://download.jboss.org/jbosstools/builds/staging/jbosstools-forge_master/all/repo/
 - Command line tools - https://repository.jboss.org/nexus/service/local/artifact/maven/redirect?r=releases&g=org.jboss.forge&a=forge-distribution&v=2.0.0.Alpha2&e=zip

-Get Started:
+Get Started with the Command line tools:
 -------------------------------------------------------------------------------
 * Download [JBoss Forge 2.0.0.Alpha2](https://repository.jboss.org/nexus/service/local/artifact/maven/redirect?r=releases&g=org.jboss.forge&a=forge-distribution&v=2.0.0.Alpha2&e=zip)
 * Extract the ZIP to a folder and navigate to forge-2.0.0.Alpha2/bin folder